 Finally, after the update received in September 2020, Suunto 7 can now use the maps as intended.

 From the mobile app we can create a new route, import a GPX file or use a popular route that we can quickly find in the application.
 Because these popular routes are another new feature present in the latest version of the Suunto App (which has improved quite a lot).

-When viewing a route created by you, a popular route from the app or one imported from a GPX file; at the bottom of the screen you have a button to “Use on the watch”.
-This will synchronise the route with your Suunto 7 so that you can use it later.
+When viewing a route created, popular from the application or imported in GPX; at the bottom of the screen you have a button to "Use on watch".
+This will synchronize the route with the Suunto 7 for poder to use it later.